yurilacer/Data-Science-Portfolio/README.md

   * **SUPPORT VECTOR MACHINE**

-    * **Short explanation: Support Vector Machine (SVM) is a supervised machine learning algorithm that can be used for both classification and regression problems.
+    * **Short explanation**: Support Vector Machine (SVM) is a supervised machine learning algorithm that can be used for both classification and regression problems.
 SVM performs very well with even a limited amount of data.

     * **Applications**: Image Recognition, Text Category Assignment, Spam Detection, Sentiment Analysis, Gene Expression Classification, Regression, Outlier Detection, Clustering